aquasecurity/tracee/docs/docs/tracing/network-events.md

 It is possible to create Golang (or Rego) signatures for the network events.
 If you haven't read about how to create signatures, do it [HERE](../../detecting/golang/).

 !!!
 Examples Note
-    Bellow is an example of how to create a signature for the `net_packet_dns` event.
-This same example is used by Tracee CI/CD tests and can be found at the [GitHub repository](https://github.com/aquasecurity/tracee/tree/main/tests/e2e-net-rules), together with some other signatures for the network events.
+    Below is an example of how to create a signature for the `net_packet_dns` event.
+This same example is used by Tracee CI/CD tests and can be found at the [GitHub repository](https://github.com/aquasecurity/tracee/tree/main/tests/e2e-net-signatures), together with some other signatures for the network events.

 1. **net_packet_dns** signature example